AEK Athens F.C.: 2002–03 UEFA Champions League unbeaten run

-Dušan Bajević returned as coach in the summer of 2002, a move that sparked open hostility towards Bajević from a section of AEK supporters.
+Dušan Bajević returned as manager in the summer of 2002, a move that sparked open hostility towards Bajević from a section of AEK supporters.
 A strong team, called Dream Team by the fans, was created with players like Kostas Katsouranis, Ilija Ivić, Dionysis Chiotis, Vasilios Borbokis, Grigoris Georgatos, Theodoros Zagorakis, Walter Centeno, Michalis Kapsis, Michel Kreek, Vasilios Lakis, Vasilios Tsiartas (who returned from Sevilla), Ioannis Okkas, Nikos Liberopoulos and Demis Nikolaidis.

 Under Bajević, AEK progressed through the qualifying rounds in the 2002 UEFA Champions League by eliminating APOEL.
 Drawn in Group A with AS Roma, Real Madrid, and Racing Genk, AEK with good performances drew all their games and were knocked out of the competition.
 They continued to UEFA Cup, eliminating Maccabi Haifa (4–0, 4–1) before being knocked out by Málaga CF.

 Off the pitch, the administration of Makis Psomiadis caused many problems for AEK, whose mismanagement put the club into debt.
 He was also accused of assaulting club captain, Demis Nikolaidis and other players with the assistance of his bodyguards.

 After the altercation, and partly due to the club's growing financial problems, Nikolaidis left on a free transfer by mutual consent to Atlético Madrid.
 Unable to cope with the negativity from a large section of AEK fans, Bajević resigned in 2004 in the middle of a match against Iraklis.

 The Demis Nikolaidis era (2004–2008)

 In 2004, Demis Nikolaidis and other significant AEK followers formed a supporters' club Enosis 1924 (Union 1924) to motivate all AEK supporters into taking up the club's shares and governance.
 The project was not fully realised because, in the meantime, various businessmen decided to buy shares and invest money in the club.
-However, to this date, Enosis 1924's chairman is a member of the AEK FC board.
+However, to this date, Enosis 1924's chairman is a member of the AEK Athens board.
 The same year, Nikos Goumas Stadium, AEK's home stadium for over 70 years, was demolished, large parts of it having been damaged by the 1999 Athens earthquake.